Ashutsoh1729/ecom/docs/errors.md

 You have broken the circular dependency.
 Now, both your data file and your component file depend on a simple, neutral `types.ts` file.
 There is no loop.
 The Next.js build process will now load your files in a clean, predictable order, and the `AddressType` enum will be available when `data.ts` needs it.

 This has been a marathon debugging session.
 This type of bug is one of the hardest to find.
 Your final test proved the cause beyond any doubt.
 It is now 10 PM on a Sunday in Rourkela; you have earned a break\!
 This architectural change is the correct and final solution.

+# sellerId: text("seller_id") .notNull() .references(() => sellers.id, { onDelete: "cascade" }),

+## Query: doesn't cascade means, that when someone will delete the store his seller account will get deleted?if a seller has 2 accounts, then why should his seller account should get deleted??
+Only when his account don't have any store, then it should get deleted??

+That's an excellent and very important question.
+You're thinking exactly like a database designer, considering what happens when data is deleted.
+It's crucial to get this right.

+You've actually spotted a common point of confusion, and it's great that you're asking about it.
+The `onDelete: "cascade"` behavior flows in the other direction.

+Let's use an analogy.
+Think of the `seller` as a filing cabinet and each `store` as a folder inside that cabinet.

+- The rule `onDelete: "cascade"` is on the _folder_ (`store`).
+- It means: If you destroy the entire **filing cabinet (`seller`)**, then all the **folders (`stores`)** inside it are automatically destroyed too.

+It does **not** mean that if you throw away one folder (`store`), the whole filing cabinet (`seller`) gets destroyed.

+So, in your schema:

+1. If a seller deletes their entire `seller` account, `onDelete: "cascade"` will automatically delete all the `stores` they owned.
+This is usually what you want, to keep the database clean.
+2. If a seller has two stores and deletes just **one store**, their `seller` account and their other store are completely unaffected.

+Regarding your second point: _"Only when his account don't have any store, then it should get deleted??"_

+That's a piece of business logic that you would handle in your application code, not in the database schema itself.
+The database's cascade rule won't automatically delete a seller just because their last store is gone.
+You would write code that says, "When a store is deleted, check if the seller has any other stores left.
+If not, then maybe prompt them about deleting their seller account."

+Does that distinction between the database rule and the application logic make sense?